Bwc9876/bingus-bot/README.md

 Comma-delimited list of channel IDs that Bingus should auto reply in.

 Bingus will learn from all channels he has access to but will only auto-reply in these ones.

+To retrieve this ID, enable developer mode in your client and right click the channel you wish to use, then click "Copy Channel ID".

 ## Commands